sandeepseva/portfolio/README.txt

-This project was designed, developed, and deployed (DDD) by Naveen Andugula.
+This project was designed, developed, and deployed (DDD) by Sandeep Seva.